Science Education Department

 - Must meet two of the following three eligibility requirements to apply:

-- Belong to a racial or ethnic group that is underrepresented in the STEM fields (African Americans, Hispanic Americans, Middle Eastern Americans, Native Americans, Alaskan Natives, Hawaiian Natives and natives of the U.S. Pacific Islands)
+- Belong to a racial or ethnic group that is underrepresented in biomedical research (African Americans, Hispanic Americans, Middle Eastern Americans, Native Americans, Alaskan Natives, Hawaiian Natives and natives of the U.S. Pacific Islands)

 - Qualify for federal disadvantaged assistance, free or reduced-price school meals and/or other state or federal assistance

-- Identify with a social, cultural or rural/inner-city educational environment that could inhibit you from pursuing a STEM career
+- Identify with a social, cultural or rural/inner-city educational environment that could inhibit you from pursuing a career in biomedical research

 - Is responsible, motivated, reliable and able to work independently and as part of a team